Awards and Recognition

 "When Fire Swept the City: A History of Uganda's Queen Community and the LGBTI Movement"

 "Colored to its Core: New York City and the Creation of a Slave Society"

 This prize honors a superior research paper rooted in primary sources and written during the current academic year.
 It is designed especially for papers written in Department Seminars (but any research paper of at least fifteen pages is eligible).

-This prize honors the best paper written in the History Workshop during the current academic year.
+This prize honors the best paper written in the History Workshop during the current academic year (faculty nomination).

 This prize honors a superior essay on any topic of Irish history, whether a research paper, a historiographic essay, a book review, or a topical paper.

 "'Free Hearts and Unsurrendered Spirits': Irish Female Nationalism and the Transcendence of Societal Boundaries"

 Phi Alpha Theta

 Phi Alpha Theta is the national honor society for undergraduates who study history.
 To be accepted into the society, one must have completed four history classes, maintain a cumulative grade point average of at least 3.2, and achieve a minimum 3.7 average in your history courses.
 View current members of Phi Alpha Theta.